josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 ## Domains of Competence
 Domains of Competence describe the integrated system of ability, capability, and capacity that determines performance.
 Ability is a demonstrable skill; capability is judgment for handling complexity across time; capacity is the scalable breadth and volume of work.
 Aligning all three prevents category errors, guides role fit, and enables coherent, sustainable execution.  ￼
+## Dynamic Portability of Contribution
+Dynamic portability of contribution is the degree to which a person’s real impact travels and scales across roles, stages, and contexts over time.
+It depends on the evolving balance between individual and organizational capability, the core challenge of the work, and how well roles are designed for current complexity demands.
 ## Experience
 Experience is the lived process of applying knowledge and skills in real-world situations, where success, failure, and reflection lead to deeper learning.
 It is developed through exposure, repetition, and challenge, but its value lies in how it shapes judgment.
 In organizations, experience becomes communal when after-action reviews, coaching, and rotations transform individual lessons into shared insight.
 ## Evaluation